spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.md

 {% info_block infoBox "Importing product descriptions" %}

-Spryker uses a simple text editor as its product description however Akeneo enables customers to use rich-text in their product description.
-If you want to use rich-text on your store you need to extend Spryker to enable the support of rich text on the project-level.
+Spryker uses a simple text editor in its product description, however Akeneo enables customers to use rich-text in their product description.
+If you want to use rich-text on your store you need to extend Spryker to enable the support of rich text on a project-level.

 {% endinfo_block %}

-6. In *Short description*, either enter the short description for your products or if you want to import it from Akeneo, use the `&{values.short_description}` as a placeholder.
+6. In *Short description*, either enter the short description for your products, or if you want to import it from Akeneo, use the `&{values.short_description}` as a placeholder.
 7. Optional: Define the tax set to use for the imported products.
 Do the following:
   1. Go to your Spryker project's Back Office, to **Administration -> Tax Sets** page.
   2. On the *Overview of tax sets* page, copy the value from the *Name* column of the tax set you want to use for the products imported from Akeneo PIM.